 By helping the gut functioning at its best through intermediate fasting, the body can be more protected from disease and better emotional health since how we feel starts in the digestive system.
 After all, timing matters for feeding that army of microorganisms within the gut compared to just eating whenever you feel like it if you intend for them to thrive.

-The simplest method of intermediate fasting is eating as much as you want but stopping at a certain hour of the day.
+The simplest method is eating as much as you want but stopping at a certain hour of the day.
 You want to avoid food for at 12 hours to 16 hours according to the Cedar-Sinai medical network.
 Ideally though, a 16-hour window food-free can do the body the most good.
 By the way, sleeping counts in these hours that need to be counted.

 The second approach is a bit more difficult.
 You would need to give up food totally for two different days of the week.
 Of course, you would be allowed liquids.
 Nonetheless, those liquids could only amount to 500 calories for that day for this method of intermediate fasting to work.
 The other five days of week you can eat as you normally would.